-24. Capital management
+23. Capital management

-The Company considers its capital to be its equity, and debt as disclosed in Notes 15 and 17.
+The Company considers its capital to be its equity, and debt as disclosed in Notes 14, 15, 16 and 17.
 The Company's objectives when managing its capital are to maintain a sufficient capital base in order to meet its short-term obligations and at the same time preserve investors' confidence required to sustain future investments.

 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than that of the TSXV which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2018, management believes it is compliant with the policies of the TSXV.
+As of December 31, 2019, the Company is not compliant with the policies of the TSXV.
+The impact of this violation is not known and is ultimately dependent on the discretion of the TSXV.